Amruth22/Amruth/README.md

 - **Tool Integration**: Uses external tools for weather, calculations, and web search
 - **Tool Detection**: Automatically detects when tools are needed

+#### 5. Streaming Responses
+- **Token-by-Token Streaming**: Get responses in real-time as they're generated
+- **State Updates**: Stream updates about the agent's state and actions
+- **Progress Visibility**: See when the system is retrieving, analyzing, or using tools
+- **Agentic Streaming**: Full streaming support for the entire agentic workflow

 ## Setup

 1. Clone this repository